File Permissions๐

 | Everyone | Other (o) |

-SUID and SGID have no clean Windows equivalent — they're Linux-specific elevation mechanisms.
-We cover them later in this article.
+SUID and SGID have no clean Windows equivalent: they're Linux-specific elevation mechanisms, covered later in this article.

 graph LR